 In case, you have genuine customers who are expecting the best deals throughout this season from their favorite seller (of course, you) that they can’t get anywhere, tailor your sales techniques so you can offer them something impressive.

 Consider combining two or more sales and including free bonus items as additional gifts or incentives.

 How could you forget about free shipping?
 The word “Free” alone attracts more people though it’s not actually free.

 Though the festive season has just started, don’t wait until the last moment to start your marketing campaigns.

 Start building traffic sources in advance.
-This includes SEO, starting a blog and collecting email addresses to send your newsletter or offers, social media optimization, building hype around your brand with viral contents or news and running periodic limited time deals/giveaways.
+This includes SEO, starting a blog and collecting email addresses to send your newsletter or offers, social media optimization, building hype around your brand with viral content or news, and running periodic limited-time deals/giveaways.

-With all this, make sure your website is functioning well and can render within a blink of the eye with enough load.
-If not, switch to the better web hosting and configure it for the best possible performance index and optimum loading speed.
+With all this, make sure your website is functioning well and can render within a blink of an eye with enough load.
+If not, switch to a better web hosting service and configure it for the best possible performance index and optimum loading speed.

-Other technical things like SSL certificate, CDN (Content Delivery Network), caching, etc. are also similarly important.
+Other technical things like SSL certificates, CDN (Content Delivery Network), caching, etc. are also similarly important.

 How can I forget about Image optimization?